algoflow19/HFUT-ICers-util/README.md

-# GreedCorp
+# | ICers Utils
-Implement the game logic of GreedCorp
+Useful python script for making the dataset.